|Contents of this page

 Note: When we enter the values for attenuation (= 0 dB) and an impedance of 50Ω for the signal entering into a Pi-pad calculator as found available on the internet, than we will find values of infinity (i.e. open circuit) for R1 and R3 and a value of 0.00 for R2 (i.e. zero resistance or: bridge with a wire or small blob of solder).

-The LPF (low pass filter) section consists of (probably) two microstrip etching transmission lines (L2 and L3) and three capacitors C9, C10 and C11, making up here a 5-component so-called Chebyshev Pi-LC low pass filter.
+The LPF (low pass filter) section consists of (probably, though we could not measure a resistance over the "coils" on the bare pcb) two microstrip etching transmission lines (L2 and L3) and three capacitors C9, C10 and C11, making up here a 5-component so-called Chebyshev Pi-LC low pass filter.
 The LPF is meant to suppress frequency harmonics in the output.
+Something is to be said about the possibility that the lines are not printed coils, because depending on the cut-off values for the LPF we would require different values for the inductors, i.e. other than pre-fixed in an etched coil.

-However, because this output mode is of no interest for our purposes, we only will make use of the "no-LPF SMA output" connector through the series coupling capacitor C12.
+However, this all does not matter because this output mode is of no interest for our purposes, we only will make use of the "no-LPF SMA output" connector through the series coupling capacitor C12.
 Its function is to block DC and the value of 100 nF will block frequencies below about 10 kHz and it will let pass frequencies above about 10 kHz.

 Rather mysterious components are the two pieces of semi-rigid RF coax (0.085" diam.), which are each to be placed into a binocular ("pig nose") ferrite core.
 Most probably the function of the components are meant as wide band transmission line transformers for transforming up the input impedance of 50Ω to a higher value of a factor 4.
 This might have to do with the fact that the input impedance of the power fet appears to be rather low for HF frequencies.